trevorwslee/ACalculatorApp/README.md

 As a followup of my previous work -- [Implement a Simple WASM Calculator in Rust Using Leptos, and with DumbCalculator](https://github.com/trevorwslee/wasm_calculator) -- this time, I would like to explore a *not-elegant-but-work-for-me* way to reuse the logics implemented in Rust, without going through the trouble rewriting the core using Kotlin.

-The idea is to use JavaScript as the bridge between the Android app and the WASM Rust code, which is largely realized with the help of `DumbCalculator` of [rusty_dumb_tools](https://crates.io/crates/rusty_dumb_tools).
+The idea is to use JavaScript as the "bridge" between the Android app and the WASM Rust code, which is largely realized with the help of `DumbCalculator` of [rusty_dumb_tools](https://crates.io/crates/rusty_dumb_tools).

 * The binding of Rust (WASM) and JavaScript is realized with the help of `wasm-bindgen` and `wasm-pack` --